 In the literature, the problem of transmitting energy consumption optimization is referred to as Minimum-Energy Multicast (MEM) problem, and has been extensively studied in static networks.
-Since both MEM problem and Minimum-Energy Broadcast (MEB) problem, a special case of MEM, are proven to be NP-hard [15-17], the community focuses on designing efficient heuristics.
-Wieselthier et al. study the MEM problem using the same approach as the MEB problem and propose three greedy heuristics [3, 16].
-Wan et al. prove that both MEM problem and MEB problem can be approximated within constant ratio [4, 18].
+Since both MEM problem and Minimum-Energy Broadcast (MEB) problem, a special case of MEM, are proven to be NP-hard [15], [16], [17], the community focuses on designing efficient heuristics.
+Wieselthier et al. study the MEM problem using the same approach as the MEB problem and propose three greedy heuristics [16], [3].
+Wan et al. prove that both MEM problem and MEB problem can be approximated within constant ratio [4], [18].
 Liang et al. propose approximation algorithms for MEB problem where the nodes have discrete transmission power levels [17].
-Existing works also relate to the extensions of MEM and MEB such as MEM and MEB problem with reception cost [9, 19], duty-cycle-aware MEM [6] and delay-constrained MEM [5].
-Furthermore, energy efficient multicast/broadcast algorithms for specific applications is also an active topic [20].
+Existing works also relate to the extensions of MEM and MEB such as MEM and MEB problem with reception cost [19], [9], duty-cycle-aware MEM [6] and delay-constrained MEM [5].
+Furthermore, energy efficient multicast/broadcast algorithms for specific applications is also an active topic

+[20].
+Gong et al. propose an efficient distributed algorithm for multicast tree construction in wireless Sensor Network [21].
 However, as noted earlier, prior literature only focuses on the minimization of transmitting energy, relies on the assumption that the receiving energy is directly proportional to the number of receivers [19] or considers the receiving energy in the context of network-wide broadcast [9].
 In contrast, the proposed framework in our work jointly minimizes the transmitting and receiving energy, with applicability to more general scenarios.

 In spite of a flurry of works addressing the issue of MEM in static networks, little is known about the energy consumption in mobile scenarios.
-As two exceptions, Wu et al. [21] study MEM in mobile ad hoc networks using network coding, but their focus is on energy gain from network coding rather than mobility.
+As two exceptions, Wu et al. [22] study MEM in mobile ad hoc networks using network coding, but their focus is on energy gain from network coding rather than mobility.
 Guo et al. [2] propose an efficient Distributed Minimum Energy Multicast algorithm, but how delay constraint affects the energy consumption is not considered.
 In many cases where the timely delivery of messages is not of primary concern, relaxing delay constraint can bring gain in many aspects such as capacity and energy [12].
-Considerable efforts have been made to investigate the theoretical delay-capacity relationship in large scale static and mobile wireless networks [22-24].
+Considerable efforts have been made to investigate the theoretical delay-capacity relationship in large scale static and mobile wireless networks [23], [24], [25], [26].

-Despite those dedications to multicast energy optimization, as far as we know, there are no prior work, other than ours, that considers the problem of jointly optimizing transmitting and receiving energy of multicast in mobile wireless networks.
+Despite those dedications to multicast energy optimization, as far as we know, there is no prior work, other than ours, that considers the problem of jointly optimizing transmitting and receiving energy of multicast in mobile wireless networks.